DavidWittman/ansible-redis/README.md

 # ansible-redis

  - Requires Ansible 1.4+
- - Tested on Ubuntu 12.04 (Precise) and CentOS 6.5
+ - Compatible with Ubuntu 12.04+ and CentOS 6.5

 ## Installation